Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: The Doubling Property

 Then $\CFDAyh\boxtimes \cM_C$ is a (half extended) type D structure over the algebra $\widetilde{\cA}_{0,3}$. \\

 \textbf{Claim:} The half-extended type D structure $\CFDAyh\boxtimes \cM_C$ is an extension of the type D structure $\cM_C \oplus \cM_C$.

-\begin{proof}[Proof of claim:] Since every summand of $\widehat{CFD}(S^3 \smallsetminus K)$ is the direct sum of indecomposable summands, we may reduce the claim to the case that $\mathcal{M}_C$ is indecomposable, which by the \LOT correspondence is equivalent $C$ being an indecomposable summand of $\CFK_{\mathcal{R}}(S^3,K)$.
+\begin{proof}[Proof of claim:] Since every summand of $\widehat{CFD}(S^3 \smallsetminus K)$ is the direct sum of indecomposable summands, we may reduce the claim to the case that $\mathcal{M}_C$ is indecomposable.
+By the classification of extendable type D structures of \cite{hanselman2023bordered} and the classification of $\cR$-complexes of \cite{popovic2023link}, it is clear that indecomposable summands of $\CFK_\cR(S^3,K)$ correspond to indecomposable summands of $\CFDh(\KC)$.
+Therefore, if $\cM_C$ is indecomposable, it must be that $C$ itself was indecomposable.
 Then, by Lemma \ref{lem: Y surjects}, we may choose some type $D$ structure $N$ which has the property that Consider the effect of tensoring with the bimodule $\CFDAy\boxtimes\CFDAy.$ On the one hand (again, by Lemma \ref{lem: Y surjects}), it follows that

 On the other hand, by Equation \ref{eq: doubling Y},

 Therefore, we have that

 as desired. \end{proof}